 - Ability to serve for at least one tour of duty (i.e., five years) before reaching the mandatory retirement age (65 years) at the time of RCAC participation, if invited;

-- Excellent performance records in the last two performance cycles;
+- Rating of “Fully met performance expectations” or equivalent, in the last two performance appraisals, where applicable;

-Eligible candidates may also be evaluated against the following desirable criteria:
+For 2022, eligible candidates may also have been evaluated against the following desirable criteria:

 - Recent international country-level experience in a leadership position (i.e. managerial and/or senior-level representational experience).;